joshcarp/python-data-science/README.md

 you do this for enough "training data" of random text in a language, then you've got a list of commonly appearing "trigrams" in any language.

+### Testing
-Now When a different string is presented we can split it into trigrams and compare it to the similarity of what we've just created:
+- Now When a different string is presented we can split it into trigrams and compare it to the similarity of what we've just created:

 "my name is miriam" -->  ["my ", "nam" , "e i", "s m", "iri", "am"]